Alamo River

-The Alamo River (Río Álamo) flows west and north from the Mexicali Valley (Baja California) across the Imperial Valley (California).
-The 52 mi river drains into the Salton Sea.
+that flows west and north from the Mexicali Valley (Baja California) across the Imperial Valley (California) and drains into the Salton Sea.

-The New River, Alamo River, and the Salton Sea of the 21st century started in autumn 1904, when the Colorado River, swollen by seasonal rainfall and snow-melt, flowed through a series of three human-engineered openings in the recently constructed levee bank of the Alamo Canal.
+The New River, Alamo River, and the Salton Sea of the 21st century were created in autumn 1904, when the Colorado River, swollen by seasonal rainfall and snow-melt, flowed through a series of three human-engineered openings in the recently constructed levee bank of the Alamo Canal.
 The resulting flood poured down the canal and breached an Imperial Valley dike.
 The sudden influx of water and the lack of any drainage from the basin resulted in the formation of the Salton Sea; the rivers had re-created a great inland sea in an area that it had frequently inundated before, the Salton Sink.

-It took slightly less than two years (March 1905 to February 10, 1907) to control the Colorado River’s inflow to the Alamo Canal and stop the uncontrolled flooding of the Salton Sink, but the canal was effectively channelized with operational headgates by early 1907.
+It took almost two years (March 1905 to February 10, 1907) to control the Colorado River’s inflow to the Alamo Canal and stop the uncontrolled flooding of the Salton Sink, but the canal was effectively channelized with operational headgates by early 1907.
 The Alamo and New Rivers continued to flow, but at a lesser rate.

 The river was named after the Spanish name for the Fremont cottonwood that grows in the region.

 In most places, the river is a vegetation-choked ravine with a small watercourse at the bottom.

 The California Office of Environmental Health Hazard Assessment has issued a safe eating advisory based on mercury, DDTs, PCBs, and selenium.